-I first heard about endometriosis about 15 years ago when a doctor suggested I might have it.
+I first heard about endometriosis in my early 20’s when a doctor suggested I might have it.
 At the time I had debilitatingly painful periods that made me want to curl up into a ball under my desk each month.
 In fact, under my desk or on the couch in the production office (I used to be a freelance production coordinator on TV commercials in my former life), was where my production manager would often find me!

 This doctor was clearly ahead of the game, but there wasn’t much she could offer me besides the pill.
 I’d been there, done that, so the pill was not an option for me at that point.
 In fact, in the five years I was on it, it had just masked all the symptoms I’d been experiencing, and now I felt like I was back to square one.
 Ugh.